Reducing Two-Way Ranging Variance by Signal-Timing Optimization: DS-TWR Timing Optimization

 The computed ToF measurement using the DS-TWR protocol in the absence of clock offsets, skews, and timestamping noise is then

 meaning that the computed ToF corresponds to the distance between the transceivers at the beginning of ranging, and the error due to motion is independent from the delays $\Delta t^{32}$ and $\Delta t^{53}$.
 Therefore, a particular feature of the DS-TWR protocol presented in \cite{shalaby2023} is that the timing optimization can be done without addressing errors due to motion.
-A similar analysis on the DS-TWR protocol proposed in \cite{Neirynck2017} shows that the error in the ranging measurements due to motion is a complicated function of the velocity and the delays.